UBTC/PLUS/README.md

 - `~/.emacs.d/elpa/` and the other things will be auto-maintained by `elpa` or the other packages.

 ## Modules
-**Golang, Python, Julia, LaTeX, orgmode, markdown, pandoc, R and gnuplot are supported**
+**Golang, Python, Julia, LaTeX, orgmode, markdown, pandoc, gnuplot, R and scala are supported**

 # Installation
 1. Backup the current `Emacs` configuration, e.g., the file `~/.emacs` or the folder `~/.emacs.d/`.